NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 Even Surah 93:9 says "so as for the orphan, do not oppress them".
 But Muhammad curses this orphan girl to die young.
 A young girl, with no mother or father, who is a slave, this girl already has a tough life and Muhammad decides to break her heart and psychologically traumatize her.
 When asked why, he smiles and says it doesn't matter because she'll go to paradise when she dies anyway.
 Sick and twisted.

+### Muhammad did not like poetry {#philistine}

+The Prophet said, "It is better for a man to fill the inside of his body with pus than to fill it with poetry."

 ### Muhammad was a hypocrite